Azambuja: History

 The town is so old that there is no longer any surviving record of when it received the privileged status embodied in a municipal charter.

-In 1963 Ford opened an auto-assembly plant in Azambuja.

-In 2000 the plant was integrated into the nearby auto-assembly business of General Motors (Opel).
-Opel Combo minivans were assembled until the end of 2006 when the plant was closed and production transferred to the manufacturer's plant near Saragossa (Spain).

 The town's current name is derived from the name given to it by Muslims of Iberia, who referred to it as "Azzabuja".

+In 1963 Ford opened a vehicle assembly plant in Azambuja.
+In 2000 the plant was integrated into the nearby vehicle assembly business of General Motors (Opel).
+Opel Combo vans were assembled until the end of 2006 when the plant was closed and production transferred to the manufacturer's plant at Figueruelas near Zaragoza, Spain.

 Geography

 The municipality is limited to the north by Rio Maior, to the northeast Santarém, to the east Cartaxo, to the southeast Salvaterra de Magos, to the south Benavente and Vila Franca de Xira and to the west by Alenquer and Cadaval.

 Its seat is the town (vila) with the same name, which has 6,900 inhabitants and occupies the parish (freguesia) also named Azambuja.
 The total number of parishes is 7.